Ruth Handler, inventor of the Barbie doll and co-founder of Mattel, died ten years ago today, but her most famous creation continues to evolve.

 But the brand survived all manner of controversy and competition.
 Mattel claims that over a billion Barbies have been sold worldwide, with three more being sold every second (except in Saudi Arabia, where the dolls were banned in 2003).

 Ruth Handler retired from Mattel in 1975 in the midst of an SEC investigation, but by then she had already been focusing most of her efforts on her second career.
 After being diagnosed with breast cancer in 1970, she'd undergone a radical mastectomy and, unimpressed with the prosthetic options available to her, had created a line of artificial breasts called NearlyMe.
 Given all the controversies surrounding Barbie's bustline, the irony was not lost on Handler.
 "I’ve lived my life from breast to breast," she was known to quip.

-Ruth Handler died from complications related to colon cancer surgery on April 27, 2002, at the age of 85.
+Ruth Handler died April 27, 2002 from complications related to colon cancer surgery.
+She was 85.

 Barbie, meanwhile, continues to evolve more than 50 years after her creation.
 Young girls can now add a "Ken" tattoo to the lower backs of their "Totally Stylin' Tattoos Barbie" or follow Barbie's exploits on her Facebook and Twitter pages.